SolarWinds breach and the 2023 SEC lawsuit

 Primary statutes

-SEC information
+SEC basics

 The SEC says, “We make markets work better.
 Founded to help our country respond to the Great Depression, we’re the agency that protects investors from misconduct, promotes fairness & efficiency in the securities markets, and facilitates capital formation for those looking to hire, innovate, and grow.”
 See SEC homepage, https://www.sec.gov/